robmarkcole/HASS-Machinebox-Facebox/README.md

 - **endpoint**: the ip (here `localhost`) and port (default `8080`) of your facebox instance
 - **source**: Must be a camera.

 The component adds an `image_processing` entity.
-The state of the entity is the name of any taught faces that are found in the image.
+The state of the entity is the number of faces that are found in the image.
 The attribute `response_time` is the time in seconds for facebox to perform processing on an image.
 Your `scan_interval` must be longer than `response_time`.
+Note that the bounding boxes of faces are also accessible from the attributes.
+TO DO - write a CC for adding bounding boxes to the image.

 <p align="center">
 <img src="https://github.com/robmarkcole/HASS-Machinebox-Facebox/blob/master/usage.png" width="650">